 J-1 scholars and their dependents are required to have health insurance for the duration of their program.

-If you are coming in “complimentary” status, or for some other reason will not be considered eligible for benefits, you will need to buy an alternate insurance policy to cover yourself and your family.
+If you are coming in “complimentary” status, or are not considered eligible for Rice benefits, you will need to buy insurance coverage that meets all minimum legal requirements.
+The SAS alternate insurance policy is the preferred option to cover yourself and your family.
 Information about health insurance as well as some alternative insurance policy brochures are available in the OISS office.

-Important note: At the time of your mandatory immigration check-in at OISS, you will be required to certify that you will purchase health insurance for you and your family.
+Important note: At the time of your mandatory immigration check-in at OISS, you will be required to show proof of health insurance for you and your family.
 Failure to maintain adequate health insurance can, by law, result in the termination of your J-1 status.
-The Rice plan plus the supplementary ME&R plan, or the alternate insurance plan, should be satisfactory for the legal visa requirements.
+Both the Rice plan plus a supplemental ME&R plan, or the SAS alternate insurance plan, meet the legal visa requirements.
 Click here for more information on the J-1 health insurance requirement.
 If you select the Rice Aetna plan, here are instructions how to provide OISS proof of your enrollment.